 In addition, per the NYS Department of Health's guidance, the Superintendent re-identified which outlets at each school building meet the regulation criteria for sampling.
 The Superintendent determined that a portion of outlets, that had tested greater 5 ppb, are beyond the scope of the regulation and took actions to ensure that these outlets will not be used for drinking or cooking.
 These outlets were then documented in a remedial action plan, which is retained on-site and describes the following actions:

 - The engineering controls in place to prevent consumption of the water from these outlets (i.e. signs in the science lab, custodial and technology faucets, locked doors to non-students areas such as custodial closets and hose bibs, etc.)

 - Continued education reminding students and staff not to consume water from these outlets.

-At this point, all water outlets used for drinking or cooking in all school buildings have been re-sampled and the levels are below the New York State Department of Health's standard of 15 part per billion.
+At this point, all water outlets used for drinking or cooking in all school buildings have been remediated and await retesting.
 Also to the right is a link to a chart showing final total outlets that required sampling under New York State's amended guidance, along with those from non-potable sources which were sampled.